CAE Reafing and Use of English Test 3

 PART 5

-31 C. One of the meanings of project is that it requires considerable effort and preparation.
+31 C. One of the meanings of the project is that it requires considerable effort and preparation.
 The following sentences describe how seriously and thoroughly Chanu prepared for his sightseeing tour.
 Answer A isn’t mentioned — there is nothing about a sense of duty in the text.
 Answer B is wrong as the first sentence clearly states that he decided to go sightseeing only after having spent 30 years in London.
 Answer D isn’t correct — even though Chanu made serious preparations for it, it isn’t stated that these preparations were necessary.

 32 C. The phrases used to describe his appearance are clearly used for humorous effect (shorts hanging mid-calf is clearly an exaggeration).